 The earliest states to legalize sports betting after PASPA was overturned tended to follow the Nevada and New Jersey examples with licenses granted broadly to brick-and-mortar commercial casinos, racinos, tribal casinos, and/or state lotteries as well as online sports betting operators.
 Among the states that legalized sports betting prior to 2021, only three restricted sports betting operations to land-based venues.
 States that have legalized sports betting since the beginning of 2021 have taken more varied approaches.
 North Carolina, North Dakota, Washington,1 and Wisconsin have amended state-tribal compacts to allow sports betting at tribal casinos but have not expanded sports betting beyond these locations.
 South Dakota permits sports betting only at casinos in Deadwood, a popular tourist destination.
-Louisiana has taken the most liberal approach and permits sports betting at through online sports betting operators.
+Louisiana has taken the most liberal approach and permits sports betting at commercial casinos, tribal casinos, racetracks and lottery outlets as well as mobile wagering through online sports betting operators.